Australia—Coast to Coast

 ...which were the purchase of a one-way ticket down to Melbourne and a couple of nights in a hostel before a train ride up to Benalla, Victoria for the Happy Wanderer Festival.
 Another special weekend too good for words...and apparently photos, as I did not take one single picture the entire weekend (there were plenty of photographers documenting that I can snag some from).
 Happy Wanderer is a music festival put on by the housemates of my good friend Sam, who helped with setting up and stage management.
 This was by far the best festival I've ever been to.
 It was set on a family farm; 1200 acres of vineyards, orchards and other farmland on the Broken River.
 The musicians are carefully curated and perfectly placed in the mellow schedule throughout the weekend at one of three stages.
 The main stage is on the bed of an old farm truck that the boys construct just for the weekend.
 The Bower Stage is a fort of fallen, dead branches and tree trunks nestled up against a turn in the river.
 This was my favorite stage as all of the acts played there were mellow tunes and beautiful voices that I wanted to jar up and take with me everywhere.
 The meat for the food trucks and family dinner Monday night was all from the farm itself.
 I had the pleasure of helping pick up all of the meat from the butcher Friday afternoon, driving around with new friends running errands...errands that consisted of food and booze, random plugs and cords, two toilets on a trailer, 30 bags of ice, and just as much freshly butchered meat to fill the entire back of the pickup.
 I volunteered for the weekend, working the gate and helping with traffic to campsites, which was a fantastic way to meet the artists and make new friends.
 There was a rubber duck race on Sunday with all proceeds from the duck auction going to charity, free workshops throughout the weekend, meditation circles and getaways, a farm walk, so much good food and drink, tons of dancing, amazing musicians, and a gathering of some of the most beautiful and genuine people I've ever spent a weekend with in my life.
 I went knowing one person and left with over a hundred new friends.

-After Happy Wanderer I rode with Sam down to Torquay and Jan Juc where they live right down the road from Bells Beach and the National Surf Reserve (?).
+After Happy Wanderer I rode with Sam down to Torquay and Jan Juc where they live right down the road from Bells Beach, a National Surfing Reserve.
 I spent a little over a week at the boys' place exploring the beaches and shopping the thrift stores and outlets in Torquay.
 One day we went into town and walked into a bookstore to find Foster Huntington's new 'Van Life' book, that was published the week before I came down here, on display right in front of me.
 The boys thought I was joking when I said I was in it and hadn't seen it in print yet...until I flipped to the American vans section and found my old van, Tatanka, on a two-page spread.

 That night Sam and I drove ol' Wally down to catch the sunset and ran out of fuel; always an adventure.
 A few days later Sam's friend Mikey came to visit and the three of us took two vans down the Great Ocean Road for some short hikes and a night of camping and bonding, laughing our asses off the entire time, playing chess, beach hopping and getting delicious ice cream in Lorne.
 Back in Torquay we had a Sunday Funday playing beach volleyball and a lovely family dinner with a bunch of friends that were all at Happy Wanderer.
 Then we headed to Melbourne to celebrate the YES vote on equality Wednesday night before I flew over to Perth the following morning, running on two hours of sleep and the rainbow glitter still on my face.